Alaska man rescued weeks after remote cabin burned down

 The trooper helicopter crew reached the homestead at about 11 a.m. and saw Steele waving his arms near the makeshift shelter.

-Skwentna, with a population of 35, is 70 miles (113 kilometers) northwest of Anchorage.
+Skwentna, with a population of 35, is 70 miles northwest of Anchorage.

 The trooper helicopter transported Steele to Anchorage.